zachjennings/zachjennings.github.io/about/index.md

 I am also very interested in statistics, especially Bayesian statistics, and machine learning.
-I have taken supplemental coursework for a formal "designated emphasis in statistics" attached to my PhD, and I have pursued research projects that allow me to bring modern statistical techniques to bare on interesting astrophysical problems.
+I have taken supplemental coursework for a formal "designated emphasis in statistics" attached to my PhD, and I have pursued research projects that allow me to bring modern statistical techniques to bear on interesting astrophysical problems.
 I feel the modern state of statistical modelling in astronomy is sorely behind the times, and hope that a more formal statistics education will become a staple of astrophysics coursework going forward.
 I am interested in future positions outside of astronomy that will employ advanced statistics and machine learning